 Gym class is a time to exercise and have fun playing sports or other games.
 Help teens have a great, active time in gym class when you play a variety of games including old favorites, new discoveries, and original games they create with you.

-Classic Gym Games
+Classic Fun Gym Games for High School Students

-Over time as physical education programs grew and developed a few standout games were introduced and became classics because of their wide appeal.
+Over time as physical education programs grew and developed, a few standout games were introduced and became classics because of their wide appeal.

 Gym class dodgeball is highly competitive, requires little equipment, and involves the whole class at once.
 The point of the game is to eliminate all the players on the other team by hitting them with a ball or catching a ball they throw.
 There are two teams with any number of players and only a few balls in play to make the game challenging.
 What's fun about dodgeball is you get to hit your friends, or enemies, with a flying object with the permission of a teacher.
 If you have a teacher who likes to play, it's also fun when the class teams up to get him out.